Final Fantasy (video game): Story

 After visiting the near-ruined town of Melmond, the Warriors of Light go to the Earth Cave to defeat a vampire and retrieve the Star Ruby, which gains passage to Sage Sarda's cave.
 With Sarda's Rod, the Warriors venture deeper into the Earth Cave and destroy the Earth Fiend, Lich.
 The Warriors of Light then obtain a canoe and enter Gurgu Volcano and defeat the Fire Fiend, Kary.
 The Levistone from the nearby Ice Cave allows them to raise an airship to reach the northern continents.
 After they prove their courage by retrieving the Rat's Tail from the Castle of Ordeal, the King of the Dragons, Bahamut, promotes each Warrior of Light.
 A kind gesture is repaid by a fairy, receiving special liquid that produces oxygen, and the Warriors use it to help defeat the Water Fiend, Kraken, in the Sunken Shrine.
 They also recover a Slab, which allows a linguist named Dr. Unne to teach them the Lefeinish language.
 The Lefeinish give the Warriors of Light access to the Floating Castle that Tiamat, the Wind Fiend, has taken over.
-With the Four Fiends defeated and the Orbs restored, a portal opens in the Temple of Fiends which takes them 2000 years into the past.
-There the Warriors discover that the Four Fiends sent Garland (now the archdemon Chaos) back in time and he sent the Fiends to the future to do so, creating a time loop by which he could live forever.
-The Warriors of Light defeat Chaos, thus ending the paradox, and return home.
-By ending the paradox, however, the Warriors of Light have changed the future to one where their heroic deeds remain unknown outside of legend.
+With the Four Fiends defeated and the crystals restored, the Warriors open a portal in the Temple of Chaos, which takes them 2000 years into the past, to confront the creator of the Fiends.
+There the Warriors discover that the Four Fiends sent Garland—now the archdemon Chaos—back in time and he sent the Fiends to the future to do so, creating a time loop by which he could live forever.
+The Warriors of Light defeat Chaos, thus ending the loop, and return to present, but their heroic deeds remain unknown outside of legend.